Day count convention: Comparison of 30/360 and Actual methods

 Whereas actual methods do respect additivity, 30/360 do not.
 This property is relevant, for example, when one computes an integral over a time interval using a discretization rule.

 Business date convention

-Date rolling (business date) conventions are a common practice to adjust non-business days into business days.
+Date rolling (business day) conventions adjust non-business into business days to determine payment execution dates.
+Another convention states whether the calculation of the amount of interest payment or accrued interest within a coupon period must use the adjusted (aka bumped) or the unadjusted (aka unbumped) dates.
+An example of a complete business day convention is "Following Business Day, Unadjusted".